oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 radically if we don't precompute these q-series.

 Finally we compute the products of the powers of $s$ and $t$.
 This takes about 829s.

+As already mentioned, Magma ends up computing to a slightly higher precision (around
+$O(q^{13000})$ due to some slight differences in its power series model.

 ## Summary